Sherwin Williams Aesthetic White 7035: Paint Color Review

 sherwin williams aesthetic white, samplize and kylie m color expert

-WHAT WHITE TRIM OR CABINET COLOR GOES WITH AESTHETIC WHITE WALLS?
+WHAT WHITE COLOR GOES WITH AESTHETIC WHITE WALLS?

-While Extra White might not normally be a great match, its formulation in trim and cabinet paint makes it look warmer than expected (but I still prefer Pure White and White Dove).
+While Extra White might not normally be a great match, its trim and cabinet paint formulation makes it look warmer than expected (but I still prefer Pure White and White Dove).

 Here’s the bedroom at our lake home, with Aesthetic White walls and White Dove 25% lighter on the ceilings and trims…